 Wall design and painting

-The terrace wall in my Amsterdam apartment is a blank canvas, a perfect opportunity to be transformed into a work of art.
-As a creative exercise, I challenge myself to create a new design on this wall every few weeks, experimenting with different colors and painting styles.
-The idea is to somehow incorporate the previous design into the next one.
+The terrace wall in my Amsterdam apartment is a blank canvas; a perfect opportunity to be transformed into a work of art.
+As a creative exercise, I challenge myself to create a new design on this wall every few months, experimenting with different colors and painting styles.
+The idea is to incorporate something from the previous design into the next one.
+This is an ongoing project.

 For the first design, I wanted to paint a snowy mountain range.
 I've been compelled by the idea of the sublime in nature for years: the simultaneous feeling of awe and overwhemling smallness brought on by the experience of nature; how you can revel in its beauty and at the same time feel so small in comparison to it.
 The fact that it's taken hundreds of years to form something so majestic puts your own mortality and life span into perspective, it becomes humbling.